Altinn/altinn-studio-docs/content/teknologi/altinnstudio/architecture/capabilities/_index.md

 An example could be authorization.
 The architecture provides the capability to authorize access to resources.

-Since Altinn 3 is a platform letting its users develop applications and deploy them, you will ses that many capabilities that typical is DevOps capabilities in other projects, is part of the runtime capabilities.
+Since Altinn 3 is a platform letting its users develop applications and deploy them, you will see that many capabilities that typical is DevOps capabilities in other projects, is part of the runtime capabilities.
 An example of this is the capability to build and deploy applications

 [Learn more about Altinn 3 runtime capabilities](runtime).